opf/openproject/CONTRIBUTING.md

 plugins you can do so on [Crowdin](https://crowdin.com/projects/opf).
 Once a day we will fetch those locales and upload them to GitHub.

+More on this topic can be found [in our blog](https://www.openproject.org/2015/07/10/help-translate-openproject-into-your-language/).

 ## Important notes

 To ensure a smooth workflow for everyone, please take note of the following: